neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 Next, we define boundary conditions for the solid.
 Between the pellet surface and the clad inner surface, we impose a thermal contact model as described in [eq:1].
-On fluid-solid interfaces, the solid temperature is then simply set equal to the surface temperature computed by nekRS.
+On fluid-solid interfaces, the solid temperature is then simply set equal to the surface temperature computed by NekRS.

 !listing tutorials/sfr_7pin/solid.i
   start=ThermalContact